PRODUCTION FROM THE FIELD

 Development

 Blane is a field in the southern part of the Norwegian sector in the North Sea, 35 kilometres southwest of the Ula field.
 The field is located on the border to the UK sector and the Norwegian share of the field is 18 per cent.
 The water depth is 70 metres.
 Blane was discovered in 1989, and the plan for development and operation (PDO) was approved in 2005.
 The field has been developed with a subsea facility on the British continental shelf with two horizontal production wells tied-back to the Ula field.
-Production started in 2007.Reservoir
+The production started in 2007.Reservoir

 Until 2019, the field was produced with pressure support from injection of produced water from the Blane, Tambar and Ula fields.
 The field is now produced by pressure depletion.
 In addition, gas lift is used in the wells.Transport